 Here is a shocking message posted by a former Waldorf student in 1999 (http://waldorfcritics.org/active/articles/RosieTestimonial.html).
-I have done a little light editing.
+As with most other messages, I have done a little light editing.

 I have had so much telephone air time in the last week from survivors of this absurd and nasty education.
 One letter from a man whose daughter was sexually abused by a teacher named Stan Price (now dead) in 1982 when she was seven.
 He is so angry and feels so helpless as his daughter is self-mutilating, in and out of hospital and generally broken.
 Stan was known by me to be sexually abusing little girls for sure in 1975.
 We suspected he was doing the same to little boys as well.
 This had been going on since he joined [a Waldorf faculty] in the late 1960's.
 Any queries were dismissed, put down, isolated with the implication that the victim had somehow deserved it.